 One of the remarkable things was, that while reading the after-action reports, I knew many of the pilots and crewmen involved.
 Our experiences allow us to read between the lines of written history.
 You men were there.
 You have different memories of certain actions and experiences.
-You all know that Combat is like car wreck.
-Four people witness it and there may be four different stories, varying dramatically in memory, perspective and intensity.
-Where I spoke of the Ghostriders, you know where I got the story right, and where I didn't.
+Combat is like car wreck.
+Four people witness it and there are four different stories.
+Where I referee to the Ghostriders, you know where I got the story right, and where I didn't.